Alvin and the Chipmunks: Return to independency, movies and merchandise (2003–present)

 On September 17, 2004, Fox 2000 Pictures, Regency Enterprises, and Bagdasarian Productions announced a live-action animated film starring Alvin and the Chipmunks.
-Tim Hill directed the 2007 adaption Alvin and the Chipmunks, with voices by Justin Long, Matthew Gray Gubler, and Jesse McCartney.
+Tim Hill directed the 2007 adaptation Alvin and the Chipmunks, with voices by Justin Long, Matthew Gray Gubler, and Jesse McCartney.
 Further live-action installments were The Squeakquel (2009), Chipwrecked (2011), and The Road Chip (2015).
-The projects have achieved commercial success, grossing over a billion dollars collectively.
+Despite mostly negative reviews from critics, the projects have achieved commercial success, grossing over a billion dollars collectively.
 Accolades received include five Grammy awards, an American Music Award, a Golden Reel Award, three Kids' Choice Awards, and Emmy nominations.

 A television series, Alvinnn!!! and the Chipmunks was created by Janice Karman and produced by Bagdasarian Productions and Technicolor Animation Productions.

+In 2026, it was announced that Big Shot Pictures would buy 25% stake of the franchise to make short form, digital media content, and also a new feature-length movie in the works.
+At first, the announcement received negative feedback from longtime fans who believed that generative AI would be used and the Chipmunks would become influencers, although it was later revealed that this would not be the case.

 Main characters

 Dave Seville

 Dave Seville is the adoptive father, manager, and caretaker of Alvin, Simon, and Theodore in the franchise.
 Created by Ross Bagdasarian Sr. in 1958, Dave is portrayed as a compassionate yet often exasperated figure, trying to balance his career as a songwriter with raising the mischievous Chipmunks.
-His iconic catchphrase, "ALVIN!", shouted in frustration at Alvin's antics, has become a signature element of the franchise.
 In the live-action/CGI films, Dave is portrayed by Jason Lee, appearing as a loving but strict father figure who helps guide the Chipmunks through their music career.